KnightChaser/goAnonPicDB/README.md

 ## To-Do
 - [x] Dockerize applications
 - [x] Create `.env` file and manage cross-service environmental variables and constants (Or do the same thing with other methods)
-- [ ] Complete GitHub CI/CD Integration with GitHub Action for automatic Docker deployment.
+- [X] Complete GitHub CI/CD Integration with GitHub Action for automatic Docker deployment.
+DockerHub release will be visible at **[`knightchaser/goanonpicdb`](https://hub.docker.com/r/knightchaser/goanonpicdb)**

 ## Contributing